 - Don't own a cast iron skillet?
 Use a 9x13-inch pan or an oven safe Dutch oven.

 - Potato options?
-Mash, whip or rice the potatoes for the texture you want.
+Mash, whip, or rice the potatoes for the texture you want.

 - Overfilled the skillet?
 Put it on a cookie sheet to catch drips that could bubble out.

-Other Skillet Recipes
+Other St. Patrick's Day Recipes

 Easy Shepherd's Pie Recipe